 \section{Conclusion}

-EHR data provide an exciting opportunity to implement key measures, like whole-person health scores, in the learning health system.
-However, errors and missingness in these routinely collected data pose challenges in verifying and operationalizing such measures.
+EHR data provide an exciting opportunity to implement key measures in the learning health system.
+However, errors and missingness in these data pose challenges in verifying and operationalizing such measures.
 Validation of even a subset of patients' data is time- and cost-intensive but provides crucial insights into data quality.
 Statistical and biomedical informatics methods can maximize information gained from such partial validation.